ovhlabs/knowledge-base/en/_posts/2016-04-25-marathon-container-metrics.md

 #Analyse my data
 ##Create graphs

-Once your applications metrics are sent to the PaaS Timeseries, you can create some graphs to easily watch how your applications behave, and adapt your stack according to your needs.
+Once your applications metrics are sent to the DBaaS Time Series, you can create some graphs to easily watch how your applications behave, and adapt your stack according to your needs.
 Available metrics for graphs are:

 - cpu
 - memory.usage